Karthik00769/Movie-app/README.md

 Features:

-Movie Listing: Displays a list of movies with details like title, poster, and release date.

-Movie Search: Allows users to search for movies by title using a search bar.

-TMDB Integration: Fetches movie data from the TMDB API for accurate information and visuals.

-React.js: Employs the power of React.js for a dynamic and user-friendly experience.

-Bootstrap CSS: Provides a responsive design framework for optimal display across devices.
+This movie website offers a comprehensive experience for film enthusiasts.
+Users can easily browse through a list of popular movies, complete with titles, posters, and release dates.
+The built-in search bar allows for quick and convenient movie discovery.
+Leveraging the TMDB API, the website ensures accurate and up-to-date movie information and visuals.
+Powered by React.js, the website delivers a dynamic and user-friendly interface, while Bootstrap CSS ensures optimal viewing across various devices.